Street cleaning

 Dedicated neighbourhood sweepers in your road

-We are also responsible for clearing dog fouling, removing fly-tipping and graffiti, cleaning street markets and cleaning council-owned car parks.
+• We are also responsible for clearing dog fouling, removing fly-tipping and graffiti, and cleaning street markets and council-owned car parks.

-we have approximately 1,000 litter bins and over 100 on-street recycling banks that are spread throughout the borough that we empty regularly
+• We have around 1,000 litter bins and over 100 on-street recycling banks that are spread throughout the borough that we empty regularly.

-we remove any racist, abusive or sexist graffiti within 24 hours of it being reported and most other types of graffiti is removed within five-working days
+• We remove any racist, abusive or sexist graffiti within 24 hours of it being reported and most other types of graffiti are removed within five working days.

 Autumn leaves

-Islington has over 40,000 trees in the borough and the timing and rate of leaf fall does vary from one year to the next and this is due to variations in weather such as heat, rainfall levels, wind and frost.
-However, experience shows that the main clear up operation for leaf-fall is between November to December.
+Islington has over 40,000 trees in the borough.
+The timing and rate of leaf fall changes year-to-year and this is due to variations in weather such as heat, rainfall levels, wind and frost.
+However, experience shows that the main clear-up operation for leaf-fall is between November and December.

-For most streets in the borough the normal street cleansing operatives will deal with leaf fall but for heavily tree-lined streets such as Highbury New Park we are providing assistance to street cleansing operatives via our larger mechanised street sweeping machines and we are also working with colleagues in our Greenspace service to collectively tackle the large quantity of leaf fall from selected residential streets.
+For most streets in the borough the normal street cleaning operatives will deal with leaf-fall but for heavily tree-lined streets such as Highbury New Park, we provide assistance with larger mechanised street-sweeping machines.
+We also work with colleagues in our Greenspace service to tackle the large quantity of leaf-fall from selected residential streets.

-‘Leafing’ season is undoubtedly the most difficult period of the year for street cleansing operatives and we are grateful to local residents for the patience during the above period as we collect the leaves.
-As the rate of leaf fall varies through the season, the amount of time taken to complete one full cycle of the street cleansing operatives regular schedules are unpredictable, so it is not always possible to provide firm dates for when each street will be completely cleared of leaves.
+‘Leafing’ season is the most difficult period of the year for street cleaning operatives and we are grateful to local residents for the patience during those periods as we collect the leaves.
+As the rate of leaf-fall changes through the season, the amount of time taken to complete one full cycle of the street cleaning operatives' regular schedules is unpredictable.
+It is not always possible to provide firm dates for when each street will be completely cleared of leaves.

 How you can help